MurphyPone/murphypone.github.io/src/content/magic-is-turing-complete.md

 Computation begins as follows:

 > At the beginning of a computational step, it is Alice’s turn and she has the card Infest in hand.
 Her library consists of the other cards she will cast during the computation (Cleansing Beam, Coalition Victory, and Soul Snuffers, in that order).
 Bob’s hand and library are both empty.
-The Turing machine is in its starting state and the tape has already been initialised.
+The Turing machine is in its starting state and the tape has already been initialized.

 ![](https://gatherer.wizards.com/Handlers/Image.ashx?multiverseid=179424&type=card)